 Mayors alone can’t reduce police violence and bias, but they can play a key role in how their law enforcement officers approach their job, creating accountability, and in the city’s approach to keeping its citizens safe.

 Officers need more training and tactics to interact with agitated, mentally ill, or drug or alcohol impaired citizens.
 According to data released by the Washington Post, approximately 25 percent of fatal officer-involved shootings in 2015 involved subjects displaying signs of mental illness.
-Burlington (VT) partners with its local Street Outreach Team, which provides crisis intervention services in response to calls involving people suspected of experiencing mental health episodes.
-Salt Lake City's (UT) Community Connection Center, located in one of the city's most volatile neighborhoods, embeds social workers in the police department to look for other ways to serve distressed citizens during and after their interactions with the law.
+Burlington, VT partners with its local Street Outreach Team, which provides crisis intervention services in response to calls involving people suspected of experiencing mental health episodes.
+Salt Lake City, UT’s Community Connection Center, located in one of the city’s most volatile neighborhoods, embeds social workers in the police department to look for other ways to serve distressed citizens during and after their interactions with the law.

 Increasing productive and peaceful police and community dialogue can improve police-community relations.
-Charlotte's Cops and Barbers initiative has worked to build relationships between police and the community; Spokane's (WA) Youth and Police Initiative is working to build relationships and dismantle stereotypes, as have initiatives like Shop with a Cop and town hall meetings in places like Toledo (OH).
+Charlotte’s Cops and Barbers initiative has worked to build relationships between police and the community; Spokane’s (WA) Youth and Police Initiative is working to build relationships and dismantle stereotypes.

 To increase public trust and transparency, many departments and cities are turning to data and technology.
 The Cranston (RI) Police Department uses MyPD, a mobile app that enables residents to submit feedback directly to the department.
 Departments across the country are increasingly posting use of force and biased policing reports directly to their web sites, and distancing their review boards both physically and personnel-wise from their main law enforcement operations.
 In addition to publishing a wealth of police data online, the city of Toledo (OH) is further using data in its Operation STOP program to target high crime areas for proactive enforcement and then to offer residents in those areas additional resources.